Table of contents

 Some chromosome conditions include Trisomy 21 and Trisomy 18, which cause Down syndrome and Edwards syndrome, respectively.
 This test can also look for abnormal numbers of sex chromosomes or deletions in chromosomes.

 The company offers a financial assistance program and interest-free payment plan options.

-GeneSight Psychotropic Test ($330).
-This genetic test looks for mutations in genes that may affect how an individual responds to medications for treating mental illnesses.
-This test is based on research established by Assurex Health, which Myriad acquired in 2016.
-The test is now offered through Myriad Neuroscience, a newer division of the company.
+GeneSight Psychotropic Test ($330): This genetic test looks for mutations in genes that may affect how an individual responds to medications for treating mental illnesses.
+This test is based on research established by Assurex Health, which Myriad acquired in 2016 and renamed Myriad Neuroscience.
+The test is now offered through this division.

 Medicare and Medicaid cover the cost for this test, and most private insurers cover part of the costs.
 According to the company, most patients will pay less than $330.

 myChoice CDX ($4040): This genetic test looks for mutations, insertions, deletions, and large chromosomal rearrangements in the BRCA1 and BRCA2 genes.
 The test uses samples from the person’s tumor.

 This test reports a genomic instability score, which can indicate how an individual might respond to cancer treatments.
 People with a poor score may benefit from other targeted therapies.
 This product is approved by the FDA.
 Without insurance coverage, the test costs over $4000.